tarcea/go-robot/readme.md

 `go run main.go`

-The user provide all requested inputs and the result is displayed in the terminal.
+The user provides all requested inputs and the result is displayed in the terminal.
 You can also run `go run build` and then start the resulted script.

 How to run the tests: